 The idea of a destination wedding is inherently romantic.
 Even when considered in the abstract, the phrase immediately evokes mental images of immaculate white sand beaches, magnificent chalet hotels, barefoot vows and glimmering sunsets.
-But it’s no news to anybody that weddings are often a logistical frenzy, and destination weddings add yet another set of kinks to the big event — particularly for older relatives, who may be unable to attend due to difficulties with travel.
-This can even cast a shadow on weddings that are not explicitly “destination.”
+But it’s no news to anybody that family weddings are often a logistical frenzy, and destination weddings add yet another set of kinks to the big event — particularly for older relatives, who may be unable to attend due to difficulties with travel.
+This can even cast a shadow on family weddings that are not explicitly “destination.”

 For older relatives and friends who are able to attend your wedding, great!
 But let’s assume that your wedding venue/destination is not within spitting distance of your grandmother or favorite great uncle.
 Since travel, whether by air, train or bus, is generally something of a trial regardless of one’s age, it’s pretty safe to assume that your relative will undergo some stress just trying to make it to the venue.
 However, a little pre-planning means this doesn’t have to be an attendance deal-breaker.